 Halloween is here and while you may enjoy this holiday, you might not be as into scary horror games as others.
 You aren’t alone!
 Horror games can be incredibly intense, even for those who love a good scary movie.
-But maybe you still want to enjoy some games on Halloween, just without jump scare-filled horror games.
+But maybe you still want to enjoy some games on Halloween, just without all the jump scares.

 To help you folks out, I’ve put together a list of games I think will get anyone into the Halloween spirit without making you scream in horror or close your eyes in fear.

 Zombies!
 Love ‘em or hate ‘em these undead bastards are a big part of our current pop culture landscape.
 But most of the time you are running from them, killing them, or being eaten alive by the undead.
 Stubbs The Zombie flips the script and has you star as a zombie, eating brains and farting on people.
 It’s a bit odd, but if you can find a way to play it this Halloween season, I highly recommended it.
 Or just listen to the soundtrack.
 It’s very good too.